 You have the right to select the private lender of your choice, and application requirements can vary depending on the lender.

 ELMSelect is a private loan search engine where you can compare different lenders and loan products.
-Neither WVU nor Student Financial Support and Services intends any specific endorsement of these lenders.
+Neither WVU nor Student Financial Services intends any specific endorsement of these lenders.
 Students are not limited to the loans listed by ELMSelect and may pursue private educational loans from lenders of their choosing.

 Private Loans Available by State Agencies